- Many users reported encountering the 0x800f0801 error code while updating their OS.

 DISM /online /Cleanup-Image / ScanHealth DISM /Online /Cleanup-Image /RestoreHealth

-Relax and patiently await the completion of the complete process.
-It’s important to remember that the process could take up to ten minutes.
-Once you’ve completed this step, restart your computer to ensure that the modifications are applied.
+Relax and wait patiently for the entire process to be completed.
+It’s crucial to keep in mind that the procedure could take up to ten minutes.
+After you’ve finished this step, restart your computer to confirm that the changes have taken effect.

 3. Check the compatibility of system files using the SFC scan

-- Press the Windows + S key to open the Search bar, then type cmd, and right-click on the most relevant result to run it as an Administrator.
+- Press the Windows + S key to open the Search bar, then type cmd inside it.
+Now, right-click on the most relevant result and choose Run as administrator.

 4. Update Windows manually

 - To open the Settings app, press the Windows key and the letter I together, and then select Windows Update from the left-hand panel on the screen.

 - In the case that updates are available to be downloaded, click on the Install now button and wait for the process to finish, otherwise click on the Check for updates button.

 As a way to fix the problem, you may need to update your operating system, which can be done by following the steps in this article.
 The bug is supposed to be fixed in a new software version.